 Also a lot of what they are doing in the interview is “leveling” you, so they might give you a hard question and not expect you to get very far, but you’ve still gotten far enough to pass for an entry level developer.

-How has your life changed since becoming a professional programmer?
+How has your life changed since becoming an Uber software engineer?
 (Maybe in another dimension you are still a broke English teacher in Vietnam!)

 Sure, I’m transparent about my salary which was $110k with $25k of stock per year and jumped up to $140k with $50k of stock per year (there’s also a year-end cash bonus).
 This is a great question but for me, it’s boring, since most of this went towards paying off loans and saving for the day when I do hopefully go full-time on entrepreneurship.
 Either way, I’m sure the English teacher version of me would be proud 😉